-The Rules page offers several ways to gain insight into the status of your detection rules:
+Several tools can help you gain insight into the performance of your detection rules:

 - Rule Monitoring tab — The current state of all detection rules and their most recent executions.
 Go to the Rule Monitoring tab to get an overview of which rules are running, how long they’re taking, and if they’re having any trouble.